jundalisay/spblist/content/en/research/descartes/passions/article-079.md

 They do not love the objects themselves, for which they have only desire mixed with other particular passions.

-Whereas the Love that a good father has for his children is so pure that he desires nothing from them, and he does not want to possess them in any other way than he already does, nor to be more closely united with them than he already is: but considering them as other selves, he seeks their good as his own, often preferring their interests to his own, and does not hesitate to sacrifice himself to save them.
+Whereas the Love that a good father has for his children is so pure.
+He desires nothing from them.

+He does not want to possess them in any other way than he already does, nor to be more closely united with them than he already is.

+But considering them as other selves, he seeks their good as his own, often preferring their interests to his own, and does not hesitate to sacrifice himself to save them.

-The affection people of honor have for their friends is of the same nature, although it is rarely so perfect; and the affection they have for their mistress shares much in this, but it also shares a little in the other.
+The affection that people of honor have for their friends is of the same nature, although it is rarely so perfect.

+The affection that they have for their mistress shares much in this, but it also shares a little in the other.

-### 88. The difference between simple Affection, Friendship, and Devotion.
+### 88. The Difference between Simple Affection, Friendship, and Devotion.

 One can better distinguish Love by the esteem one holds for what one loves in comparison to oneself.